Search results

 Interactive

-Students use this resource consisting of seven slides with diagrams, written explanation and voice-over to understand how to test a leaf for starch and how this relates to the occurrence of photosynthesis in the leaf.
+Students use this resource consisting of ten slides with diagrams, written explanation and voice-over to understand how to use a microscope correctly.
 There is a two-question quiz and a summary slide.

 Interactive